Welcome to the Physical Education Department

 Department Courses

-In year 7 and 8 students have 4 hours of their timetable allocated to Physical Education, and 3 hours in year 9.
+In years 7 and 8, students have 4 hours of their timetable allocated to Physical Education; in year 9, 3 hours.
 The Physical Education curriculum is designed and delivered at Poole High School to ensure that all pupils;

 1. Increase knowledge and promote positive attitudes to health and fitness.